-Resentencing Of Defendants Based On New Policies by LA District Attorney
+Resentencing for Defendants Due to New Policies by LA District Attorney

 On December 7, 2020, he released Special Directive 20-14 stating: